JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 For students of any age that are totally new or have little exposure to programming and / or web development.

-## Workshop A: Learn HTML and CSS basics
+## Workshop A-1: Learn HTML and CSS basics (Very similar to the first event's Workshop A)

 ### Software to install on your laptop before you attend